top of page

 280 Private Drive 1708 | Website

-Ghost Ranch is an amazing 21,000-acre retreat and education center that offers tours, hiking, workshops and classes in the midst of land covered with amazing geological vistas.
+Ghost Ranch is an amazing 21,000-acre retreat and education center that offers tours, hiking, workshops, and classes in the midst of land covered with amazing geological vistas.
 For those of you taking a workshop at Ghost Ranch, you may gather for meals in their Ranch Dining Hall.
-The Ranch Hall serves three meals a day for overnight guests, all seved buffet style.
+The Ranch Hall serves three meals a day for overnight guests, all served buffet style.
 A vegetarian entree and some gluten-free items are available.
 A salad bar is featured at lunch and dinner each day.
 Enjoy your meal at a long shared table with fellow workshop attendees or travelers, or choose to eat outdoors.
 Spending time at Ghost Ranch, feeling hungry, but not an overnight guest?
 Box lunches are usually available in the Trading Post.

 Los Caminos Bar